 Nathaniel Browne

 Nathaniel Browne was a man always looking for inspiration.
 Nathaniel described himself as an author, finding titles such as writer or novelist limiting to his creative focus.
-Over the course of the campaign Nathaniel discovered much about himself, his desires and the darkness beyond dreams, experiencing horrors that - while driving him creatively - ultimately leads to his destruction.
+During the campaign, Nathaniel discovered much about his desires and personal darkness, experiencing horrors that, while driving him onward creatively, ultimately led to his destruction.

-Initially Nathaniel lived off an inheritance when not earning money from his stories.
-Later, despite having come into rather a lot more money thanks to his successful Tatters of the King anthology, Nathaniel kept the same sort of life and habits, refusing to abandoning his humble upbringing.
+Initially.
+Nathaniel lived off an inheritance when not earning money from his stories.
+Later, despite having come into rather a lot more money thanks to his successful Tatters of the King anthology, Nathaniel kept the same sort of life and habits, refusing to abandon his humble upbringing.

 Family